magnesj/ResInsight/docs/Completions.md

 ![]({{ site.baseurl }}/images/Equation_PerfInterval_Peaceman.png)

-The x-component of the transmissibility vector is be calculation, using the length of the perforation in the x direction (l<sub>x</sub>), the well radius (r<sub>w</sub>) and skin factor (S):
+The x-component of the transmissibility vector is calculated, using the length of the perforation in the x direction (l<sub>x</sub>), the well radius (r<sub>w</sub>) and skin factor (S):

 ![]({{ site.baseurl }}/images/Equation_PerfInterval_Trans.png)

-The y and z component to the transmissibilities are calculated in the same manner, and the total transmissibility is then calculated as:
+The y and z component of the transmissibility are calculated in the same manner, and the total transmissibility is then calculated as:

 ![]({{ site.baseurl }}/images/Equation_PerfInterval_TotalT.png)